cocoatoucher/Glide/Docs/Components.md

 ##### - Health Component
 Component that gives an entity health and life properties, e.g. number of lives.
 This also gives ability to get damaged and die.

-##### - Health Component
-Component that gives an entity health and life properties, e.g. number of lives.
-This also gives ability to get damaged and die.

 ##### - UpwardsLooker Component
 Component that gives an entity the ability to adjust the camera to focus it above the entity's node, if camera is already focused on this entity's transform.